Triumph for Traditionalism: Polish Govt Increases Majority in Election

 — Europe Elects (@EuropeElects) October 14, 2019

-Law and Justice has found success despite a long campaign to undermine it by the European Union and the country’s top court, comprised of judges which Law and Justice see as a nepotistic legacy the communist era.
+Law and Justice has found success despite a long campaign to undermine it by the European Union and the country’s top court, comprised of judges which Law and Justice see as a nepotistic legacy of the communist era.

 The EU clashed with Law and Justice from the moment it turned President Tusk’s party out of office in 2015, with the national-conservative government reversing the previous administration’s decision to submit to the EU’s compulsory migrant redistribution quotas with immediate effect.

-The EU intervened heavily in Poland’s domestic politics after this, attempting to frustrate policies including its judicial reforms and decision to lower the retirement age for women as incompatible with EU law.
+The EU intervened heavily in Poland’s domestic politics after this, attempting to frustrate policies including its judicial reforms and a decision to lower the retirement age for women as incompatible with EU law.

-But the bloc struggled to impose its will on the Polish government, assisted as it was by like-minded administrations such as that of Hungary’s Viktor Orbán.
+But the bloc struggled to impose its will on the Polish government, assisted as it was by like-minded member-state administrations such as that of Hungary’s Viktor Orbán.

 Poland: Ipsos exit poll shows that university students voted very different from the general population in today's national parliament election.
 They favoured the centre-left SLD/Lewica and the right-wing to far-right KON (NI) more than the average voter. #wybory2019 #wybory pic.twitter.com/401uiD1878